DawidSobierajskiprograming/PythonISSAPI/README.md

     - Current latitude and longitude of the ISS
     - What country the ISS is above unless its above water in which case it says it is above water
-  - Have 4 points of data being returned to the User like stated above Future additions that i have planed include
+  - Have 4 points of data being returned to the User like stated above Future additions that i have planed include:
   - How to print results in the same window as the buttons
   - Map of the world with as small image of the ISS with a arrow pointg down on the map in corelation to the latitude and longitude of where it actualy is some way of doing this might include: